 I was born in the West Riding of Yorkshire in September 1935 and, with the cussedness of old age, I still refer to the West Riding when most younger folk, who have never heard of it, use the current but not synonymous, title: West Yorkshire.
 For most of my working life I lived outside God’s Own County, as it is known by true Yorkshire folk.
 Where I was born, and now live in retirement, was the West Riding of Yorkshire until 1974 and, as far as I am concerned, it still is.

 People often say that ‘things run in threes’.
 Certainly, the number three seems to have a special meaning for me.
-For example: I lived in three different cities before I reached the age of three; I was educated at three different grammar schools; I qualified for three different RAF flying badges; I have made three parachute jumps; and I have three times taken off from, and three times landed back on, a US Navy aircraft carrier.
+For example: I had lived in three different cities by the time I reached the age of three; I was educated at three different grammar schools; I qualified for three different RAF flying badges; I made three parachute jumps; and I have three times taken off from, and three times landed back on, a US Navy aircraft carrier.
 More obscurely, I have been the subject of three ‘Desert Island Discs’ type of radio broadcasts – one of them broadcast live from a real desert island.
 Come to think of it, my local rugby league team in Wakefield is a Trinity - and one of my three great nephews plays for them.

-Where I have written on this website about military matters that once were classified, I have ensured that they are now unclassified.
-Where I have named other people, I have, where possible, checked with them and made any changes and corrections they suggested and I have acknowledged their contribution in the text.
+Where I have written on this website about military matters that were once classified, I always first ensured that the material had been declassified.
+Where I have named other people, I have, where possible, checked with them first and then made any changes and corrections they suggested and I have acknowledged their contribution in the text.
 I thank them all.
 If there are still misrepresentations or errors, then they are mine so please let me know about them.